-In the previous section we have looked at both the changing nature of welfare provision in our society and, to a slightly lesser degree, the changing role of welfare providers.
-In this respect, when we think about the provision of welfare benefits and services in twenty-first century Britain, they involve a complex interplay of two main areas.
+In the previous section we've looked at both the changing nature of welfare provision in our society and, to a slightly lesser degree, the changing role of welfare providers.
+In this respect, when we think about the provision of welfare benefits and services in 21st century Britain, they involve a complex interplay of two main areas:

-- Between different types of provider (public and private, voluntary and informal). - Within different types of provision: government, for example, is not simply a provider of benefits and services, but also a purchaser of services from private, voluntary and informal providers.
-The table on the following page identifies some characteristics of the range of welfare interconnections in our society.
+1. Between different types of provider (public and private, voluntary and informal).

+2. Within different types of provision: Government, for example, is not simply a provider of benefits and services, but also a purchaser of services from private, voluntary and informal providers.

+The following table identifies some characteristics of the range of welfare interconnections in our society: